-You don`t need to use any apps, controllers or home automation it’s all built into the bulb for under 10 dollars which is great because you don’t have to buy multiple bulbs to get different types of color temperature of your light.
+You don`t need to use any apps, controllers, or home automation it’s all built into the bulb for under 10 dollars which is great because you don’t have to buy multiple bulbs to get different types of the color temperature of your light.

 Heat testing the bulb